ahay/src/user/pyang/readme.txt

 me if you find errors or have suggestions!
 =================================================================

-Under this directory, I implemented the algorithms:
+In this directory, I implemented the algorithms:

 1) POCS (projection onto convex sets), FFTW required
 Main:		Mpocs3d.c, Mfpocs2d.c, Mfpocs3d.c, Mpocs.c,